The Complete Guide to PWA: Answers to Popular Questions About Progressive Web Apps

 1. What is a PWA?

 A progressive web application (PWA) is a hybrid of a regular website and a mobile application and reflects a new approach to software development.
-According to Wikipedia, PWAs combine the features offered by most modern browsers with the benefits of a mobile experience.
+According to Wikipedia, PWAs combine the features offered by any modern browser with the benefits of a mobile experience.
 Simply put, in a PWA, a mobile website functions as an app.

 2. How do PWAs work?